Urban Resource Institute

 03/16/2026

-Urban Resource Institute joined Asian Americans for Equality, NYC DSS, and community leaders to celebrate the opening of Magnolia Gardens — a new purpose-built transitional housing community in Flushing, Queens for families experiencing homelessness.
+Urban Resource Institute was joined by Asian Americans for Equality, NYC DSS, and community leaders to celebrate the opening of Magnolia Gardens — a new purpose-built transitional housing community in Flushing, Queens for families experiencing homelessness.

 The award-winning facility provides 90 apartment-style homes, wraparound services, and pet-inclusive housing through URI’s PALS program, giving families a safe place to stabilize and rebuild their lives.